Wonkyung-Woni-Choi/Tirzepatide_Case_Report/README.md

 # Tirzepatide_Case_Report

-Tirzepatide amelioration of food preoccupation is associated with human accumbens delta-theta oscillations (Choi, Nho, et al)
+Human accumbens delta-theta oscillations emerge prior to breakthrough food preoccupation in a patient on tirzepatide (Choi, Nho, et al)

 Repository containing code for the data presented in the above paper.
 All analysis was done in MATLAB 2022b and utilized FieldTrip Toolbox-20221118 (https://www.fieldtriptoolbox.org/)